armory/docs/content/en/scale-agent/concepts/dynamic-account-options.md

   - `TO_DEACTIVATE`: indicates there was an instruction to deactivate such account.
   - `DEACTIVATING`: the request to stop watching the account has ben sent to Agent.

-> This feature is a limited availability beta release and requires the use of custom agent and service plugins (available from your technical account manager).
+> This feature is a limited availability release candidate and requires the use of custom agent and service plugins (available from your technical account manager).

 ## Configuration details
 Dynamic Account configuration parameters are added to the Agent plugin deployment file.
 The required parameters must be updated as shown here: